 Would you get something professional like that?!
 You don't really get an explanation for the changed situation, you'll just get ushered out, more or less politely.
 Keep on trying there, your cellphone chain store is as useless as the network operator's hotline.
 What you want is *not illegal*.
 Why should he refuse to do business with you?

-Regarding the antenna, I suggest you try to browse your local market to see what you can get.
+Regarding the antenna, I suggest you try to browse your local market and/or the internet, to see what you can get.
 Like I said, it should at least cover 850 to 1900 MHz, and the further up beyond 2 GHz (= 2'000 MHz) it reaches, the better, with regard to 3G, 4G etc. Go for a roof antenna, or for an on-glass antenna (downside: a little loss there compared to a roof antenna, upside: no hole needed) which will be stuck near the roof's edge, for best performance.

 Regarding the car kit, the network operator gave you the name of one of the major makers - Bury [pronounced BOO-ree].
 What he did not tell you was, in theory at least, that the antenna can be coupled to the phone either through plug and socket (galvanic coupling), or through '2 antenna wire loops on top of each other' (one in the phone, the other in the cradle/phone holder - inductive coupling).
 The first version gives you a transmission efficiency of near 100 %, while the second somewhere near 70 %.
 Then you'll have the first, thank you - right?
 Wrong: They used to be available, until about 2003, in Europe and closer related countries like Australia or New Zealand - then they disappeared, over night.
 So as long as no phone makers are willing to equip at least their upmarket phones with all the contacts necessary to operate a professional car kit, so car-kit makers can adapt their products accordingly, you will have to go for second-best, thus inductive coupling - but this is still much, much better than no external antenna at all.

 In #4 (below) you can see how I solved the antenna and car-kit problems, for the time being.
-I also replaced the toy-like smartphone (which is a euphemistic term to express that you get a computer and cellphone in one, like it or not) by a tool-like laptop-over-cellphone formula (so I kept computer and phone separate also on the road, just as you do at home), but if you're so in love with your smartphone, then you can certainly ignore that part of the reconstruction.
+I also replaced the toy-like smartphone (which is a euphemistic term to express that you get a computer and cellphone in one, like it or not) by a tool-like laptop-over-cellphone formula (so I kept computer and phone separate also on the road, just as you do at home), but if you're so addicted to your smartphone, then you can certainly ignore that part of the reconstruction.

 3 The car-kit solution we're waiting for to re-appearLike I said: We had it all before, until it mysteriously disappeared, and without asking our consent first.
 You don't believe me?
 Look here, and focus on the antenna contacts (inside the cradles, top left in the 1st photo, top right in the 2nd):